 4. Holiday Closer to Home

-While for many of us holidays are on hold for now, this is a great time to consider flight-free destinations nearby.
+Many of us have opted for holidays closer to home over the last year, and this is a great time to consider flight-free destinations nearby.
 A short-haul return flight can account for 10% of your yearly carbon emissions, and air travel is increasingly contributing to climate change.
 Could this be the year you pledge to go flight-free?

 Alternative methods of travel can also provide a different perspective and the opportunity to stop over in other destinations.
 A night in Paris on the way to Florence?
 Yes please!
 Find practical information for train travel across Europe and beyond from The Man in Seat 61.
 There's a growing community (including our hero Greta Thunberg of course) sharing their no-flying adventures, which we found inspiring too.

 5. Waste Not, Want Not

 Globally one third of all food produced goes to waste.
 Not only is this horrifyingly wasteful, it's also damaging for our planet.
 Our food production contributes to a quarter of all global greenhouse emissions and threatens our planet's biodiversity.
 Reducing food waste and only producing and consuming what we need could have a significant positive impact.